 The DMX address, also known as the control address, or start channel, is the first channel used to receive instructions from the controller.
 Each fixture needs its own control address set, and uses this address and subsequent control channels to receive instructions from a controller.
-The Exterior 600 uses eight or nine control channels.

-The control address, also known as the start channel, is the first channel used.
-The Exterior 600 uses eight channels of control data (in mode 1).
-It reads the data on the start channel and the next seven channels.
+The Exterior 600 uses eight (mode 1) or nine (mode 2) channels of control data.
+When operating in mode 1, the fixture reads the data on the start channel and the next seven channels.
 If the control address is set to 100, the fixture uses channels 100, 101, 102, 103, 104, 105, 106, and 107.
 Channel 108 would be the control address for the next fixture.